Insight - Putin plays cat and mouse with Russian online critics

 Many are now heeding Nossik's call to go anonymous online.
 Six times more Russians are now using Tor, a software to obscure IP addresses, than last year, the firm's data shows.

-In response, Russia issued a 3.9-million-rouble (67,000.49 pounds) tender last month to crack the encryption on Tor - used by activists in countries where the web is censored but also by criminals.
+In response, Russia issued a 3.9-million-rouble ($108,000) tender last month to crack the encryption on Tor - used by activists in countries where the web is censored but also by criminals.

 "Soon there won't be anything left to ban," quipped Sergei Plugotarenko, head of the industry trade group Russian Electronic Communications Association (RAEC).